QAGIw3/Q/infra/terraform/README.md

 -   **ArgoCD**: For continuous, GitOps-based application deployment.
 -   **Vault**: For centralized secret management.
 -   **Istio Policies**: The necessary `RequestAuthentication` and `AuthorizationPolicy` resources to secure the service mesh.
--   (Other core data services like Pulsar can also be managed here).
+-   (Other core data services like Pulsar and JanusGraph can also be managed here).

 ## Prerequisites